-Testing at On Site Languages Placement Test
+Testing at On Site Languages Placement Test-new

 The placement test, conducted by an instructor, consists of a brief personal interview.
 Each student is tested individually.
 This placement test respects the communicative / functional approach of our program by:

 - orally through a series of difficult tasks;